Greenville Pedestrian Accident Attorney

 Our Greenville pedestrian accident attorney understands the turmoil you are experiencing.
 If you or your child has been struck by a vehicle, the aftermath can be catastrophic.
 You have the right to be compensated for your physical and emotional pain as well as your financial losses.

-Auger & Auger brings over 50 years of combined litigation experience to the table, and we are ready, willing and able to take your claim where it needs to go.
+Auger & Auger Accident and Injury Lawyers brings over 50 years of combined litigation experience to the table, and we are ready, willing, and able to take your claim where it needs to go.
 We don’t believe that strong and determined representation should add to your financial burden.
 Instead, our zero-fee guarantee gives you the break you need right now; no retainer is required and your consultation is free.

 Call (864) 991-3532. today for your free consultation, with no fees due until recovery!